salan223/SphereMovie/doc/sprint2/SR2.md

 With these released features in SphereMovie, the users can access watching and reviewing trailers, to add trailers to the watchlist, searching movies, and multilingual language.

 ### Participants:
-  1. Murtaza Hussaini - Backend and Frontend developer, Reviewer, Documents
+  1. Murtaza  - Backend and Frontend developer, Reviewer, Documents
   2. Karishma Maharjan - Backend and Frontend developer, Reviewer, Tester, edit documents
   3. Salan Bhattarai - Backend and Frontend developer, Reviewer, Tester, edit documents
   4. Allen Abraham - Backend and Frontend developer, Reviewer, Documents